TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/poc.md

 weight: 1
 ---

 At Tyk we understand that getting started with any tool can be overwhelming and time-consuming.
-This is why we built the [tyk-demo](https://github.com/TykTechnologies/tyk-demo) and [tyk-k8s-demo](https://github.com/TykTechnologies/tyk-k8s-demo) projects.
+This is the reason we created two projects to give you a quick start in minutes - the [tyk-demo](https://github.com/TykTechnologies/tyk-demo) and [tyk-k8s-demo](https://github.com/TykTechnologies/tyk-k8s-demo) projects.
 The idea is to provide an enriched environment with many integrations that can act as integration examples as well as demonstrate Tyk's capabilities.